Transitions 2024-2025

 Monday

 Reading books will be checked and changed if following the RWI scheme.
 Four or more reads in a week will earn a bonus house point and every 10 reading house points will earn a small prize!
+Free readers can change their books once completed in the classroom library.

 Tuesday